QSmally/Zig-Build/README.md

 ## Usage

-A compose file may look something like the following, running it with `$ docker compose up`.
+A compose service may look something like the following, running it with `$ docker compose up`.

 ```yml
 application: